 The fastest and easiest form of prototype is a sketch, which is a low-fidelity prototype that's created by hand.
 See the drawing at the top of this page?
 That's a sketch.
 Get good at using your hands to draw things that you want to create so that you can see them, communicate them, and evaluate them.
 With enough skill, people can sketch anything, and they almost always do it faster than in any other media.
 On the other hand, because they have the least detail of any prototype (making them low-fidelity), they're most useful at the beginning of a design process.

 In this method, rather than using our hands, we use our whole bodies to simulate the behavior and interactions we want to explore.
 Like sketching, it's incredibly fast, and doesn't really require any special tools.

 Sketching and bodystorming are the lowest-fidelity methods of prototyping, requiring very little to prepare.
 If you're willing to get some paper, pens, and tape, you can also try creating paper prototypes:

 Whereas a sketch is just an informal drawing used to facilitate communication, a paper prototype is something you can actually test.
 Creating one involves creating a precise wireframe for every screen a person might encounter while using a design, including all of the feedback the user interface might provide while someone is using it.
-This allows you have someone pretend to use a real interface, but clicking and tapping on paper instead of a screen.
+This allows you to have someone pretend to use a real interface, but clicking and tapping on paper instead of a screen.
 If you plan the layout of an interface in advance, then decide which parts of the interface you need to change in order to test the interface with someone, you can build one of these in less than an hour.